 Ways to Get Rid of Poison Oak

 You can prevent a poison oak rash by washing 10-15 minutes after contact with a plant.
 It takes about half an hour for your skin to absorb poison oak’s nasty oil, urushiol.
 Using an anti-bacterial soap and warm water, scrub like crazy.
 Wash anywhere you think you were exposed to poison oak, but also get your hands – even under your fingernails.
 Applying rubbing alcohol can help part the poison from your skin.
+Consider that your skin is covered with a sheen of olive oil, and wash appropriately.
+That’s about the time similarly to wash off the oils.
 The oil has a long shelf life, so you’ll need to wash any clothes, footwear, or equipment that has come into contact with poison oak.
 In addition to detergent, use bleach on your clothes if you can, and apply rubbing alcohol to any equipment.
 Many people fail to get rid of poison oak rashes because they keep reintroducing the poison to their skin via shoes, clothes, pets, and equipment.

 Apply soothing lotions like calamine or aloe vera directly to the poison oak rash.
 Early on, use calamine lotion to get rid of poison oak symptoms.
 Calamine lotion has mild anti-itch properties, but it is also mildly antiseptic, so it will protect against infection.
 When it evaporates, it leaves a powdery residue that soaks up any oozing from the rash or blisters.
 Once the rash has started to heal or crust over, switch to aloe vera or something less drying.
 Other highly-recommended topical treatments for poison oak include Sarna (menthol based) or Aveeno Anti-Itch Cream with Natural Colloidal Oatmeal.